 To restore a backup on a newly installed system, for example, simply install Deja-Dup on it, launch it and select "Restore" in the main window.

-A series of simple windows will help you to find and restore your data.
-Likewise the saving process, restoring is rather intuitive:
+A series of simple windows will help you find and then recover your data.
+As with backup, restore is intuitive: you can navigate through your backups just like in a file browser.